NicholasToon/Proton-VPN-Setup-and-Observing-IP-Address-Changes/README.md

 - Windows 10 (21H2)

-# Lab Tutorial: Setting Up VPN in an Azure Virtual Machine
+# Setting Up VPN in an Azure Virtual Machine

 ## Objective
 Gain a better understanding of VPNs by setting up a Virtual Private Network inside an Azure virtual machine.
 This lab will explore the impact of VPNs on IP addresses and locations.